Betts Park

-Betts Park (also known as King George's Field) is a public park in Penge, London Borough of Bromley, in London, England.
-It is approximately 13 acres (5 hectares) and has a number of attractions, including part of the old Croydon Canal.
-It was opened in December 1928 and extended throughout the 1930s.
+Betts Park (also known as King George's Field) is a public park in Anerley, London Borough of Bromley, in southeast London, England.
+It is approximately 13 acres (5 hectares) and has a number of attractions, including part of the old Croydon Canal and the Heart of Anerley obelisk.
+The current park was opened in December 1928 and extended throughout the 1930s, with the final addition of "new fields" by the King George V Memorial Trust in 1937.
+The boundaries of the park mirror the outline of an ancient copse dating back over 1000 years.

 Location

 Betts Park is in the Anerley area of Penge and is publicly owned.
 The park's main entrances are from Anerley Road.
 There are other entrances from Weighton Road, Seymour Villas, Croydon Road, and Betts Way.